 Anytime.
-Balmy and warm all year round, any time of year is a good time to honeymoon in Oahu.
+Balmy and warm all year round, any time of year is a good time to visit Oahu.

 For dry and sunny conditions it’s probably best to visit during summer from June to October when the average temperature is 27°C (81°F) with an average high of 31°C (88°F) in August and September.

 The island of Oahu is home to Hawaii’s capital city of Honolulu, and is located in the Pacific Ocean, around 3860km from mainland USA.

 Most north American and many international carriers fly direct to Honolulu International Airport.